simatic/ZebroGaMQ/readme.txt

 --------

-The TOTEM Communication Middleware provides an easy and reliable way to publish and consume messages.
+The TOTEM Communication Middleware provides an easy and reliable way to publish and consume messages in the context of mobile multiplayer games.
 A prototypical game involves:
 - A Python server
 - Android applications
 - Java J2SE applications